maochaokuo/zepler1/README.md

    or JDK 1.8.
 If it shows no JDK but actually installed, press add button and look for JDK in your installed directory
 4. Ctrl-Shift-I see quick definition
+5. sync current file with project window, by pressing Alt-F1 then choose project view/project

 ## to do